simrb/cms3/readme.md

 	# sh .myt -ed -n db_name -u username -p password

-if you have an existed database, just configure the file `cfg.php` for connecting.
+if you have an existed database, just configure the file `cfg.php` for connecting

+btw, you better to reboot server agint.